wildtechza/documentation/README.md

 ## Overview

-You will need to know a lot more than just dotnet and Kubernetes to do full development and deployment into production, but those will be the main technologies used here.
+You will need to know a lot more than just Dotnet and Kubernetes to do full development and deployment into production, but those will be the main technologies used here.

 ## Progress